 The main USP of bail bond companies is that they eliminate financial risk for the defendant by carrying that risk for them — this is the selling point that you should emphasize.
 The defendant will only pay 10% of bail, retaining 90%, which can be used to hire a qualified attorney.

 To make things even more appealing, the 10% fee to be paid by the defendant to your bail bond business can be settled through easy installment options paid over a specific period.
-This payment method will make your services further affordable for cash-strapped clients and increase your chances to attract business.
+This payment method will make your services further affordable for cash-strapped clients and increase your chances of attracting business.

-Another strategy you can implore is offering value-added service such as professional advice on bail requirements and practical tips to help them stay out of jail.
-Not only will this approach make them see your level of expertise but also establish a human connection with them as they feel that you care for them as much as their attorney and desire a positive outcome of their court case.
+Another strategy you can implore is offering value-added services such as professional advice on bail requirements and practical tips to help them stay out of jail.
+Not only will this approach make them see your level of expertise, but it will also establish a human connection with them as they feel that you care for them as much as their attorney and desire a positive outcome of their court case.

 Networking